-He is, certainly, set apart from tradition, and given distinctive characteristics and experiences: we are supposed to see him as a lone individual, embittered by the realization that all he did for himself proves not to be his at all.77 that humans are missing the point, and he presents himself as a man seeking to steer others away from the false expectations and disappointment which he experienced himself, by opening their eyes to the reality of their situation.78
+He is, certainly, set apart from tradition, and given distinctive characteristics and experiences: we are supposed to see him as a lone individual, embittered by the realization that all he did for himself proves not to be his at all.

-76 Tautua can mean "serve," "servant," "service," or "servant."
+&lt;sup>76 Tautua can mean "serve," "servant," "service," or "servant."
 See Vaitusi Nofoaiga, A Samoan Reading of Discipleship in Matthew, IVBS 8 (Atlanta: SBL Press, 2017), ix.